-- Give your child a kiss, say goodnight, and leave the room.
-If the crying starts when you have left, then wait for a set amount of time.
+- Kiss your child, say goodnight, and leave the room.
+If the crying starts when you have left, wait for a set time.
 We will detail Ferber’s suggested times in a moment, but you can set the time yourself.

 - If the crying continues for the set time, go back into your baby’s room for a minute or two, no longer.
 Gently reassure them in a soothing, quiet voice but do not pick them up.
 Leave the room again while your baby is still awake, even if they’re still crying.

 - Stay out of the room, this time for a little longer.
-Follow the same routine of comforting and leaving, each time extending the periods outside the room until you reach a set maximum.
-Continue with this until baby falls asleep when you aren’t in the room.
+Follow the same routine of comforting and leaving, extending the periods outside the room until you reach a maximum.
+Continue with this until your baby falls asleep when you aren’t in the room.

-- Should your baby wake again, then follow the same steps, starting with the minimum interval again and increasing them as you did before.
+- Should your baby wake again, follow the same steps, starting with the minimum interval and increasing them as you did before.

-- Each night, increase the amount of time you set between visits into the nursery.
+- Each night, increase the amount of time you set between visits to the nursery.
 You should find this will mean your baby will be soothing themselves to sleep after the third or fourth night.
-Carry on for up to a week, but if your baby is really not getting it, then wait a week or so and try again.
+Carry on for up to a week, but if your baby is not getting it, wait a week or so and try again.

 - Night one: Three minutes for the first interval, five minutes for the second one, and 10 minutes as a maximum for the third interval.
 Each following interval that night should be at the 10-minute maximum.

-The method can also be adjusted to work for older children who won’t stay in their rooms and sleep.
+You can also adjust the method to work for older children who won’t stay in their rooms and sleep.

 There are some things you can try to help make this method more likely to succeed.
-Just remember, though, every child is different and what works for one may not for another.
-Here are some of the things you can try (source):
+Just remember, though, every child is different, and what works for one may not work for another.
+Here are some of the things you can try (2):

 1. Bedtime Routine

-Setting a bedtime routine will let your baby know that it’s coming up for sleep time.
-You might decide to bathe the baby, feed them, read them a book, sing them a lullaby, and then put them to bed.
-Do this at the same time every night and don’t veer from it.
+Setting a bedtime routine will let your baby know that it’s almost sleep time.
+You might decide to bathe your baby, feed them, read them a book, sing them a lullaby, and then put them to bed.
+Do this at the same time every night, and don’t veer from the routine.

-Baby will learn to expect what is going to happen.
+Your baby will learn to expect what is going to happen.
 This can make the process easier for them.
-A consistent daytime schedule with naps included can also help establish a routine which baby will recognize.
+A consistent daytime schedule with naps included can also help establish a routine your baby will recognize.